daniellionel01/parrot/README.md

 $ gleam run -m parrot help
 ```

-If you use MySQL, you also need [mysqldump](https://dev.mysql.com/doc/refman/9.0/en/mysqldump.html) (comes by default if you have a mysql client installed)
+If you use MySQL, you also need to have installed [mysqldump](https://dev.mysql.com/doc/refman/9.0/en/mysqldump.html) (comes by default if you have a mysql client installed)

-If you use PostgreSQL, you also need [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) (comes by default if you have a postgresql client installed)
+If you use PostgreSQL, you also need to have installed [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) (comes by default if you have a postgresql client installed)

 ### Run it!

 You now have type safe access to your sql queries.

-You might have to write 1-2 wrapper functions for the database client library
-of your choice.
+You might want to write wrapper functions for the database client library of your choice.
 If you are using [lpil/pog](https://github.com/lpil/pog) or [lpil/sqlight](https://github.com/lpil/sqlight), you are in luck!
 You can find functions to copy & paste into your codebase here: [wrappers](./docs/wrappers.md)

 An example with [lpil/sqlight](https://github.com/lpil/sqlight):